RealCabot/lidar_map/README.md

 address 192.168.0.15
 netmask 255.255.255.0
 ```
-**enxa0cec808aa14 is my USB port name, I think everyone's should be the same, but you may need to check in ifconfig while USB plugged in.
+-enxa0cec808aa14 is my USB port name, I think everyone's should be the same, but you may need to check in ifconfig while USB plugged in.
 If using ethernet port, will have to use different configuration.
-(Should only be Chris)**
+(Should only be Chris)
 -----------------------------
 NOW, if you have an older computer like Chris that has an ether jack, do this instead:
 add the following to the interface file: